lohe24/machine_learning_for_food_lovers/README.md

 To be completed

 #### Article #3: Dashboard
+We build a dashboard in Django.
 In this final article, we help you make that decision on which recipe to choose.
 To be completed.